Agazoth/agazoth.github.io/_posts/2018-04-22-welcome-to-jekyll.markdown

 For some reason there was no footer displaying my Twitter and Github pages.
 After a lot of playing around with the -layout files from the minima theme, I realized, that if you include these files in your own build, they override the ones in the gem.
 Then I remembered, that I at some poiunt had placed a blank footer.html file in the _includes folder.
 I deleted the file and presto, the footer was on all my pages.

-I'm certain I'll have lots of fun and hours of frustration playing around with markdown and Githug!
+I'm certain I'll have lots of fun and hours of frustration playing around with markdown and Github!